The Club was formed in 1930 as Old Surbitonians RFC by the first group of school leavers from Surbiton County School, as it was then called.

 Consequently, the Club changed its name in 1989 to Cobham Rugby Football Club to identify more closely with the immediate area and to reinforce the change to an open club.

 However, to keep former players in touch with the Club, The Braemar Club came into existence and within its ranks are the remnants of the Old Surbitonians who still have a special place within the new Cobham Club.

 Cobham RFC also regularly recognise the contribution of Club Members with the annual Value the Volunteer Awards, presented at each year's Summer Ball.

 There has been success too for our Mini & Youth teams in a variety of leagues and festivals and Mini & Youth tours.

-In 2014, after 8 years as Director of Rugby, Billy Davison retired from that role and Mike Cudmore was appointed as the new Director of Rugby.
-Mike had 12 successful years at Ealing Trailfinders, where he took them from London 3 to The Championship.
+However in summer 2014, after 8 sterling years as Director of Rugby at Cobham, Billy Davison retired from that role and The Club appointed Mike Cudmore as the new Director of Rugby for Cobham RFC.

 Cobham Sports Association Gift Aid Form